cgiacomini/vagrant--kubernetes/examples/021-Observability/Visualization/README.md

 These option should pont to the location were console templates and libraries are locate.
 The deployed prometheus POD does not have yet specified in the list of prometheus arguments, but it coome with a set examples of consoles and the relate console libreries respectively inside:
 **/usr/share/prometheus/consoles** and **/usr/share/prometheus/console_libraries**.
-Here we configure prometheus to look for conole templates inside **/prometheus/consoles** instead. /prometheus is a mounted NFS folder used fby promethus to permanently store metrics data.
+Here we configure prometheus to look for conole templates inside **/prometheus/consoles** instead. /prometheus is a mounted NFS folder used by prometheus to permanently store metrics data.
 This way we do not loose our templates on pod restart.

 ### Change Prometheus deploment config